Guidance for care providers on overseas recruitment

 The UK's modern slavery helpline reported a 606% increase in care work-related modern slavery cases between 2022 and 2023.

-We would like to remind all care providers that overseas recruitment and management of workers must be conducted ethically and responsibly.
+Overseas recruitment and management of workers must be conducted ethically and responsibly.
 There must be due regard for workers’ rights and wellbeing.

-Common issues highlighted in the sector linked to overseas worker recruitment include:
+Common issues highlighted in the sector include:

 - Sponsors demanding payment from workers for job placement or securing employment.
 This is illegal in the UK.

-- Breaking employment laws, for example, failing to pay workers or withholding their earnings).
+- Breaking employment laws, for example, failing to pay workers or withholding their earnings.

 - Falsely advertising jobs to sponsor overseas workers, when there are no genuine vacancies available.